-Roofing including roof space Repair category 2 Notes The roof covering was seen to be original and was showing signs of wear and tear with some loose and lifting slates noted.
-Some staining and signs of slight water ingress were noted to some timbers in the roof void area.
-There are flat roof coverings incorporate in the roof structure.
+Roofing including roof space Repair category 2 Notes The pitched and slate roof covering did appear to be original and was showing signs of wear and tear with some loose and lifted slates noted.
+Some staining was noted to some timbers in the roof void area.
+There is a flat sections within the roof covering.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.
-We would highlight that the roof covering is of a large and complex nature and as such, will require ongoing maintenance and repair.
-We were informed that repairs and maintenance have been carried out to the roof covering over the last few years.
-Any documentation for this, where available, should be obtained.

-Rainwater fittings

-Repair category 1

-Notes Rainwater goods are of cast-iron and are old and corroded.
-Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.